-If you are a PI, professor, or instructor at Northeastern, and you need access to Discovery, you should use the access form in the above procedure, and in the Sponsor name field on the form, enter your own name.
+If you are a PI, professor, or instructor at Northeastern and need access to the cluster, use the access form in the above procedure and enter your name in the Sponsor Name field.

-3.1.2 Sponsor Approval Process
+3.1.1 Sponsor Approval Process

-Every user on Discovery needs to have a sponsor approve their request, usually a PI or professor at Northeastern.
+HPC users need a sponsor, usually a NU PI or professor, to approve their request.
 PIs, professors, and instructors can sponsor themselves.
 Students (undergraduate or graduate), visiting researchers, or staff members must have a sponsor approve their request.
-When you fill out the ServiceNow form and enter the name of your sponsor, an email goes to the sponsor when you submit the request.
-Sponsors will continue to receive email reminders until they approve the request through the link in the email to ServiceNow.
-We recommended that before you submit an access request, let your sponsor know to look for the email with the link to the approval page to help expedite the process.
+When you fill out the ServiceNow form, an email is sent to the specified sponsor upon submitting the request.
+Sponsors will receive email reminders until they approve the request through the link in the email to ServiceNow.
+We recommend letting your sponsor know to look for the email with the approval link before submitting an access request.